dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/whats-new/index.md

 - <xref:System.Windows.Forms.TaskDialog?displayProperty=fullName>

   A task dialog is a dialog box that can be used to display information and receive simple input from the user.
-Like a message box, it is formatted by the operating system according to parameters you set.
-However, a task dialog has more features than a message box.
+Like a message box, it's formatted by the operating system according to parameters you set.
+Task dialog has more features than a message box.
 For more information, see the [Task dialog sample](https://github.com/dotnet/samples/tree/master/windowsforms/TaskDialogDemo).

 - <xref:Microsoft.Web.WebView2.WinForms.WebView2?displayProperty=fullName>